XuctTeam/xuct-calendar-doc/prod-deploy.md

 USE nacos_config;

-CREATE USER 'nacos'@'10.0.16.12' IDENTIFIED WITH mysql_native_password BY 'NacosCalendarDb842';
+CREATE USER 'nacos'@'localhost' IDENTIFIED WITH mysql_native_password BY 'NacosCalendarDb842';

-grant all privileges on nacos_config.* to 'nacos'@'10.0.16.12';
+grant all privileges on nacos_config.* to 'nacos'@'localhost';

 flush privileges;